 Bail can be paid by:

-- Bonds posted by recognized bail agents (with the exception of cash-only bails and fines)
+- Bonds posted by recognized bail agents (with the exception of cash-only bails and fines), or

-After bail is posted, the inmate is usually released within 1 to 4 hours.
+After bail is posted, the inmate is usually released within one to four (1 - 4) hours.
 People released for "time served" are usually let go at 5:00 a.m.
 The jail does not provide transportation.
-However, Citi-Fare buses run between the jail and Reno's downtown area.
+However, Reno buses run between the jail and Reno's downtown area.
+Read more on how to bail out an inmate from the Washoe County Detention Facility.

-People may visit inmates at the Washoe County Jail either through Video Visitation at the facility or remotely over the web:
+People may visit inmates at the Washoe County Jail either remotely over the web or through video visitation at the facility:

-Visitors with a computer equipped with a camera and fast internet may conduct two-way video visits over the internet at iWebVisit.com.
-Only general population inmates are allowed to have internet visits.
+Visitors with fast internet and a computer or smartphone camera may conduct two-way video visits over the internet at iWebVisit.com.
+Only general population inmates are allowed to have remote visits.
+The visitors may conduct these visits from anywhere--they do not have to come to the jail.

-Inmates may have up to two remote video visits a day from Monday through Saturday.
-The video-visiting times are between 7:30 a.m. and 10:30 a.m. and from 5:00 p.m. to 10:30 p.m.
+Inmates may have up to two (2) remote video visits a day from Monday through Saturday.
+The video-visiting times are between 8:30 a.m. and 11:00 a.m. and from 5:00 p.m. to 10:30 p.m.
+Sunday remote visits are from 5:00 p.m. to 6:00 p.m.
 The Washoe County Sheriff's Office has the discretion to eliminate or reduce an inmate's video visits.

 All video visits may be monitored and recorded except when with attorneys or other confidential visitors.
 Lawyers must go to the jail in person to get approval for confidential status prior to the first online visit.
 They will need to show a bar card and a photo ID.